Mr-Sushi/PWP/README.md

 zipp==3.0.0
 ```

-## Create the database and Running the API
+## Create and poplulate the database, and Running the API
-The app is created inside __init.py__ of the eventhub folder.
+The app of databse and API is created inside __init.py__ of the eventhub folder.
 For Windows, run this one level above the eventhub folder.
 ```
 set FLASK_APP=eventhub